 These figures show a marked increase since 2015, when large multinational businesses estimated the cost of a third-party failure at between US$2 to $50 million.

-Looking at the ways in which they could be financially affected, 30% of organizations surveyed thought share prices could fall by 10% or more if a third-party incident was not adequately managed.
+Looking at the ways in which they could be financially affected, 30% of organisations surveyed thought share prices could fall by 10% or more if a third-party incident was not adequately managed.

 "Despite an increase in incidents, companies are not yet investing sufficiently in managing third-party risk," says Kristian Park, Deloitte Global leader for Extended Enterprise Risk Management.
 "The COVID-19 pandemic has only highlighted the need for investment in risk management.
 Companies experienced a wide range of third-party incidents at the peak of the pandemic including supply chain, logistic and financial failures, as well as data breaches resulting in fines–all of which can have a significant impact on customer service, regulatory compliance and reputation."